 Why Knowing The Crowd Is Important?

 Many might ask why you need to know the crowd when preparing your crowd control plan.
 The most straightforward answer is that you will have to control the CROWD.
-And how can you control it if you don’t know who your crowd is?
+And how can you prevent it if you don’t know who your crowd is?

 Namely, if you organize a rock concert, you assume that most attendees will be teenagers and young adults who might get drunk and start a fight.
-On the other hand, if you organize a business meeting, you assume that there will be be serious businessmen who will likely not cause any unpleasant situation.
+On the other hand, if you organize a business meeting, you assume there will be severe businessmen who will likely not cause any unpleasant situation.
 If this is your first event or you need help analyzing the crowd, here are several things you should do.

 Look At The Competitors